Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Create Sniffing Interface
 ----------------

 Prior to launching the Security Onion AMI you will need to create the interface that will be used to monitor your VPC.
 This interface will be attached to the Security Onion AMI as a secondary interface.
+To create a sniffing interface, follow these steps:

 - From the EC2 Dashboard select ``Network Interfaces`` under the Network & Security section in the left window pane.
 - Select ``Create Network Interface``